-3.5.2 For Windows x86 Platforms On Windows systems, install a loopback adapter on the DHCP server (see Section 3.5.3, hostname.domainname IP address hostname
+3.5.2 For Windows x86 Platforms

-"Installing a Loopback Adapter (Windows Only)").
+On Windows operating systems, install a loopback adapter on the DHCP server (see Section 3.5.3, "Installing a Loopback Adapter (Windows Only)").
 This assigns a local IP address to your computer.

 After installing the adapter, add a line to the %SYSTEMROOT%\system32\drivers\etc\hosts file with the following format, immediately after the localhost line: